jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 From the grass producing the first biomatter, to grazers turning it into meat, to the predators and decomposers each doing their part—whoever builds faster while contributing to their ecosystem's quest for energy efficiency is naturally selected.

 You can be motivated by and identify as anything you think best.
-Some animals love their offspring while others disregard them.
+Some animals raise their offspring while others compete with them.
 Some teach lessons, others rely on instinct.
 Humans can use mythological, philosophical, scientific interpretations to see the gameboard.
 As Lovell found out in space, each is connected to a tool we use.
 Pick whatever works, from super advanced AI to the simple pencil, just know the only way to communicate value to natural selection is building material adaptations inside an efficient ecosystem.

 I came across Dr. Reich's work as I was finishing this book, and this finding struck me: selection on the polygenic scores he measured was strong in the Bronze Age and has flatlined over the last two thousand years.
 I'm just starting to delve into this young field.
 But as I've argued throughout this book, my reading is that meaningful selection didn't stop—it moved from weighing our bodies to weighing our tools, right as powerful technologies like steel, sails, and scrolls took over functions like building, moving, and remembering.
 Our older adaptations, like the skin, eye, and hair colors we inherited, are effectively tailbones now.
 Relics of a world that selected flesh, living inside an ecosystem selecting tools.